nikolaygtitov/CSC540/Project/README.md

 billing accounts for each customer stay.
 It generates report occupancy by hotel, room category, date range, and city.

-The database system is developed for Wolf Inns and is used by hotels operators and employees including management staff, front desk representatives, room service, billing, and catering staff.
+The database system is developed for Wolf Inns and is used by hotel operators and employees, including management staff, front desk representatives, room service, billing, and catering staff.

 The Popular Hotel Chain database system resolves constraints on availability